JasonHunter95/hospital-model/README.md

 9. **Implements a Three-Factor Vaccine Model** with breakthrough infections and differential efficacy
 10. **Differential mortality tracking** based on care status (treated vs untreated)
 11. **Tracks unmet care needs** and overflow burden for policy analysis
+12. **Supports open population dynamics** with births and age-specific background mortality
-12. **Utilizes adaptive ODE solvers** for numerical stability and accuracy
+13. **Utilizes adaptive ODE solvers** for numerical stability and accuracy
-13. **Extensive Configurability** for disease parameters, capacities, vaccination, and interventions, etc...
+14. **Extensive Configurability** for disease parameters, capacities, vaccination, and interventions, etc...

 The model is designed for educational purposes to explore: